Risk Communications

 More than half of active tuberculosis (TB) cases in the United States occur in foreign-born individuals; the majority of these cases are attributable to reactivation of latent TB infection (LTBI).
 Reactivation of LBTI may be prevented with appropriate screening and treatment of those at risk.

-Let’s Talk about TB is a tuberculosis prevention and control program at HEC, and was the first CBPR project for RHCP.
-The community-academic research team provided orientation to CBPR.
-HEC staff and Mayo Clinic researchers developed the research strategy.
-Training workshops in focus group moderation enhanced community capacity to participate in the research process.
-Focus groups were conducted to understand HEC learners’ perception of TB and barriers and facilitators to screening and treatment.
-Together, HEC staff, learners and researchers developed educational tools to help answer and explain the most common TB questions and concerns in the Rochester community.
-Socio-culturally sensitive and linguistically appropriate educational tools (posters, leaflets, videos), and a series of innovative educational interventions including classroom discussions, interactive learning experiences, and demonstration of TB testing were shown around World TB Day each year for three years.
-Learners were given the opportunity to sign up for and get the test on-site.
-Those found to have positive test results were referred to the local health department for further evaluation and management.
+Let’s Talk about TB is a TB prevention and control program at HEC and represented the first CBPR project for RHCP.
+The community–academic partnership included CBPR orientation, collaborative development of research strategies, and training workshops that built community capacity in focus group facilitation.
+Focus groups were conducted to explore learners’ perceptions of TB and identify barriers and facilitators to screening and treatment.
+Based on these findings, HEC staff, learners, and researchers co-developed culturally and linguistically appropriate educational tools, including posters, leaflets, and videos, to address common TB questions and concerns.
+Innovative educational interventions—such as classroom discussions, interactive learning activities, and demonstrations of TB testing—were implemented annually around World TB Day for three years.
+Learners were offered on-site TB testing, with those testing positive referred to the local health department for further evaluation and management.
+TB education and screening continue annually at HEC, supported by a streamlined referral process to the Olmsted County TB Clinic.

 Funding